miracle2k/webassets/docs/upgrading.rst

 - ``PythonLoader.load_bundles()`` now returns a dict with the bundle names as keys, rather than a list.

-- The ``Filter.output()`` method now receives keyword arguments.
-All builtin filters have defined this method with ``**kwargs`` for a while now, though so far this was not used.
-Your custom filters may need updating.
+- Filters now receive new keyword arguments.
+The API now officially requires filters to accept arbitrary ``**kwargs`` for compatibility with future versions.
+While the documentation has always suggested ``**kwargs`` be used, not all builtin filters followed this rule.
+Your custom filters may need updating as well.

 In 0.6